Skip to content

 How long is the flight from Kathmandu to Japan?+

-The flight from Tribhuvan International Airport, Kathmandu to Japan is approximately 7 hours.
+The flight from Tribhuvan International Airport to Japan is approximately 7 hours.
 Most routes connect via Kuala Lumpur, Singapore or Bangkok.

 Can I change my employer in Japan after arriving?+